sarahgoodwin93/wild-swim-scotland/README.md

 The landing page of the site shows a non logged in / non registered user the upcoming swims and gives and explination of what Wild Swim Scotland is about.
 The text
 *Please see our upcoming swims, with times, dates and difficulty level.
-Register an account with us and let us know your interest in joining a specific swim or leave a review on places you have been before.*
+Register an account with us and save your swims so that you can come back to see them.
+There is no limit on the number of swims you can join, or how many people can join them.
+We'd love to see you there!*
 Gives users a clear indication on what the site offers them and what actions they should next perform.

 It has 2 call to actions, Reigster and Login.